mvolkmann/blog/src/python/jupyter.md

 When editing Markdown files, to see a preview right-click and select "Show Markdown Preview".
-This opens a new tab for the preview to the right of the Markdown tab.
+This opens a new tab for the preview to the right of the tab containing Markdown text.

 ## Jupyter Notebooks

-To create a notebook, click the commands icon in the left sidebar and type or select "New Notebook".
+To create a notebook, click the command palette icon in the left sidebar and type or select "New Notebook".
 A dialog opens to select a kernel.
-By default the only available options are "Python 3" and "No Kernel".
+By default the only available options are "Python 3" and "No Kernel", but a JavaScript kernel and others can be added.
-Select one and press the "Select" button.
+Select a kernel and press the "Select" button.

 The new notebook will have the name "Untitled" followed by a number and the file extension ".ipynb" for "Interactive Python Notebook".
 Notebooks are stored in JSON format.
 Their "cells" property is an array of objects that describe each cell.

-To rename a notebook, right-click the tab and select "Rename Notebook".
+To rename a notebook, right-click its tab and select "Rename Notebook".

 To open an existing notebook, double-click it in the file browser.

-Notebooks open in command mode which supports navigating and changing layout.
+Notebooks open in command mode which supports navigating and changing the order of the cells.
-Press the arrow keys to navigate between cells.
+Press the up and down arrow keys to navigate between cells.
-The current cell is highlighted with ?.
+The current cell is highlighted with a vertical blue bar.

 Keyboard shortcuts, many of which are borrowed from Vim, include: